minprog/webapps/projects/1 blog/content.md

   contained in each file, and (optionally) any other additional information the staff should know about your project.
 * Also in `README.md`, prominently feature a link to the live GitHub Pages version of your blog.

-## How to Submit

-You should have submitted your repository's URL while starting the project, in the "Starting the project" section, above!